 The Lunar New Year, also known as the Chinese New Year falls on February 1 this year and celebrations are on in full swing.
 People around the world will be participating in the hopes of ushering in some good luck and prosperity this year.

 Although the party in Sydney has already begun, it isn’t ending with just incredible eats.
 On offer are Lion dances, lantern walks and heaps of other exciting events.

 Find here nine exciting ways you can celebrate the Lunar New Year and take part in the festivities happening in Sydney.

-1. The Lunar Lantern Walk
+1. Embark on the Lunar Lantern Walk in Circular Quay

 Sydney’s interpretation of a centuries-old tradition returns with the Lunar Lantern Walk.
-From Friday 12 February, twelve larger-than-life animal signs will form a path from Haymarket to Circular Quay and at night will be lit up for you to enjoy.
+From Saturday, January 29 to Sunday, February 13, twelve larger-than-life animal signs will form a path from Haymarket to Circular Quay and at night will be lit up for you to enjoy.

-2. The Rocks Lunar New Year Celebrations
+2. Head to The Rocks for Lunar New Year Celebrations

 For everything else that’s happening at The Rocks this Lunar New Year, check what’s on here.